MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 A set of new developer components and tools that represent the next evolution in the Windows app development platform.
 The successor to UWP / WinUI 2 for desktop application development (see [the Windows App SDK Roadmap](https://github.com/microsoft/WindowsAppSDK/blob/main/docs/roadmap.md)).
 It lifts libraries from the OS into a standalone SDK that you can use to build backwards-compatible desktop apps.
 See [Overview of app development options](/windows/apps/get-started/?tabs=cpp-win32).

 #### Windows Forms
 Also known as WinForms.
 A UI framework for building Windows desktop applications.
 It is a .NET wrapper over Windows user interface libraries, such as User32 and GDI+.
 It’s a battle-tested way to create desktop applications using a visual designer within Visual Studio.
+See [Desktop Guide (Windows Forms .NET)](/dotnet/desktop/winforms/overview/?view=netdesktop-6.0).

 #### Windows SDK
 The Windows SDK is a collection of headers, libraries, metadata, and tools that allow you to build desktop and UWP Windows apps.
 Not to be confused with the [Windows App SDK](#windows-app-sdk).